Apply to Study Materials Science

 The application process

-After you have sent your application to UCAS, they complete basic checks and forward this onto the College.
-After this, it can take up to two weeks for the application to be processed by our central admissions team and if it meets our threshold entry requirements, they pass it to the Department of Materials for further assessment.
+After you have sent your application to UCAS, they complete basic checks and forward this to the College.
+After this, it can take up to two weeks for the application to be processed by our central admissions team, and if it meets our threshold entry requirements, they pass it to the Department of Materials for further assessment.

 We look at your academic record and predicted grades.
 We read your personal statement and the academic reference.
 Please see our personal statement and reference tab for more information.

-If you look likely to meet our entry requirements, and your personal statement shows a clear motivation for Materials Science and Engineering, we will invite you to participate in an interview either here at Imperial College London, or by Skype.
-Please see our interview tab for more infomation.
+If you look likely to meet our entry requirements, and your personal statement shows a clear motivation for Materials Science and Engineering, we will invite you to participate in an interview at Imperial College London or by MS Teams.
+Please see our interview tab for more information.

 Direct entrants or transfer students